JediRhymeTrix/ghetto-spatial-audio/README.md

 Credits to [ThePBone](https://github.com/ThePBone/BudsPro-Headtracking)

-#### NOTE: This project is currenty dead in the water as Windows does not allow changing volume for individual channels on the Galaxy Buds Pro
+#### NOTE: This project is currenty dead in the water as Windows no longer allows changing volume for individual channels on the Galaxy Buds Pro